 Middle school is a challenging time in a girl’s life.
 They are more independent, more mature and feel ready to be on their own.
 And yet, middle school girls also start to face more “grown-up” challenges when it comes to their social and emotional well-being.
 Additionally, we see girls’ confidence drop significantly during these years.

-We currently have Middle School After School programs available in Chicago.
+Learn more about our Middle School After School programs available in Chicago, Baltimore and North Texas.